LizaTalkachova/Apify-Home-Assignment/README.md

 ```
 In this example, you request for 3 reviews for the Andaz Hotel in Prague starting from the most recent ones.

 As an advanced setting, you can include `userData` to your API request that will be shown in the output as `customData`.
-You may use this data to easily identify reviews according to accomodation.
+You may use this data to easily identify reviews according to accommodation.

 ### Output